 Third is the Uniden R3.
 Normally this would be the top pick, especially in the US, thanks to the fact that it has class leading performance, excellent BSM filtering, GPS lockouts (manual), and it’s RDD immune.
 The issue is that it doesn’t support MRCD detection so those of you in Alberta and Quebec will not want to use this detector.
 If you drive in other provinces though, the R3 will work well, plus it’ll save you some money over the Pro M and Redline EX.

 If you go for a windshield mount radar detector, there’s two helpful accessories that you can pick up.

 First is a sun visor pouch for your detector.
 Because you don’t want your detector visible to police officers, you can hide it in your pouch so that no one will see it.

-You’ll also want to get a hardwire cable.
-Rather than plugging your detector in to your cigarette lighter which will obstruct your vision and make it obvious that you’re running a RD, you’ll want to get a hardwire cable that you plug in to your fuse box.
+You’ll also want to get a hardwire cable, preferably one with a remote mute button so you can mute the detector while it’s up in the pouch.
+Rather than plugging your detector into your cigarette lighter which will obstruct your vision and make it obvious that you’re running a RD, you’ll want to get a hardwire cable that you plug in to your fuse box.

 Remote Mount Radar Detectors

 Here’s where we get serious.
 When it comes to stealthiness, you can put your radar detector in a sun visor pouch or something, but if you really want to have an out of sight install, I’d suggest going for a remote detector.

 Remote mounts are radar detectors that are custom installed somewhere in the grill of your car or behind your bumper.
 The idea is you have nothing hanging down off your windshield for a police officer or thief or anyone else to see.
 You’ll then put a little display and controller somewhere in your cabin and there ya go.
 It’s out of sight to police officers plus immune from detection from radar detector detectors so it’s the best of both worlds.